Martin Hrabě de Angelis

 Martin Hrabě de Angelis is a German geneticist and director of the Institute of Experimental Genetics at Helmholtz Zentrum München and director of the European Mouse Mutant Archive (EMMA) in Monterotondo, Italy.
-Since 2003 he has held the Chair of Experimental Genetics at Technische Universität München.
+Since 2003, he has held the Chair of Experimental Genetics at the Technical University of Munich.
 He is co-founder, speaker and board member of the German Center for Diabetes Research (DZD).
 His research focuses on metabolism and diabetes, large-scale functional genomics/genetics and epigenetics.